Abdulkadir Parmak

-Abdulkadir Parmak (born 28 December 1994) is a Turkish professional footballer who plays as a midfielder for Süper Lig club Gaziantep on loan from Trabzonspor.
+Abdulkadir Parmak (born 28 December 1994) is a Turkish professional footballer who plays as a midfielder for Süper Lig club Hatayspor.

 Professional career

 Parmak is a youth product of Trabzonspor, and spent his early career with their reserve team 1461 Trabzon before moving to Ümraniyespor on loan.
 He returned to Trabzonspor in 2016, and went on loan with Altınordu and Adana Demirspor before returning to their first team.
 He made his professional debut with Trabzonspor in a 2–0 loss to İstanbul Başakşehir on 12 August 2018.

 On 27 July 2022, Parmak joined Gaziantep on a season-long loan.

+On 15 July 2023, he signed two-year contract with Süper Lig club Sivasspor.

 International

 He made his Turkey national team debut on 10 September 2019 in a Euro 2020 qualifier against Moldova.
 He replaced Dorukhan Toköz in the 87th minute.